-US, UK condemn settler attacks on Palestinians in West Bank
+US, UK condemn attacks by Israeli settlers on Palestinians in West Bank

 The United States and United Kingdom condemned an attack on Palestinians perpetrated by Israeli settlers in the West Bank on Tuesday.